betaglot/plantabeta/docs/reference/Move/BodyMove/Walk.md

 Links to other related movements.
-Related because they are the same MoveType or because they are performed at the same time or within the same sequence.
+Related because they are the same MoveType or because they are performed at the same time or within the same Phrase.

 ## See also: